Richmond area researcher says COVID vaccine trials for younger children are ‘going well’

 “It’s a precursor supplement that … allows your body to make its most potent antioxidant,” he said.
 “We’ve been using it for cystic fibrosis patients, and patients with chronic lung infections for decades.”

-If you’d like to get in touch with Dr. Hartman regarding Vaccine trials with children, or any questions about supplements like NAC contact him here:
+If you’d like to get in touch with Dr. Hartman regarding vaccine trials with children, or any questions about supplements such as NAC contact him here:

 - Richmond Functional Medicine